As Slow as Possible

-Organ2/ASLSP (As Slow as Possible) is a musical piece by John Cage and the subject of one of the longest-lasting musical performances yet undertaken.
+ORGAN2/ASLSP (As Slow as Possible) is a musical piece by John Cage and the subject of the second-longest-lasting (after Longplayer) musical performance yet undertaken.
 Cage wrote it in 1987 for organ, as an adaptation of his 1985 composition ASLSP for piano.
 A performance of the piano version usually lasts 20 to 70 minutes.

 An organ in St. Burchardi church in Halberstadt in 2001 began a performance that is due to end in 2640.
-The next note will be played on February 5, 2024.
+This makes it the longest running non-computerized piece currently being performed.
+The most recent note was played on February 5, 2024.
+The next note will be played on August 5, 2026.

 History

 The Friends of the Maryland Summer Institute for the Creative and Performing Arts commissioned the piece for contemporary requirement of a piano competition.
 Cage used an open format to ensure no two performances would be the same, and give judges a break from the consistency of most compositions.
 The score is eight pages.

-Performances

-Diane Luchese played Organ2/ASLSP from 8:45 am to 11:41 pm on February 5, 2009, at Towson University.
-This 14-hour-56-minute performance was the longest recorded individual performance until 2022.
-YouTube and Twitch channel 'AllRequest/ AllRequest_Live' performed an adapted version of ASLSP to a live audience for 24 hours, from 12:00am on February 4, 2022 to 12:00am on February 5, 2022.
-Stephen Whittington performed an 8-hour version of ASLSP on the Elder Hall organ for John Cage Day in 2012 at the University of Adelaide.
-Organists Patrick Wedd, Adrian Foster, and Alex Ross gave a 12-hour team performance at Christ Church Cathedral, Montreal, in 2015.
-Daniel Cooper gave a 12-hour performance in Knox Church to mark the Southern Hemisphere's winter solstice in 2019.
-Christopher Anderson gave a 16-hour performance, currently the second slowest performance and longest complete performance on record, on March 8, 2022 at Perkins Chapel on the campus of Southern Methodist University.